Role of Topology in Relaxation of One-Dimensional Stochastic Processes

 \textbf{Lemma: }Suppose that the point $E_0$ in the PBC spectrum is on the outer edge of the PBC spectrum and is not a self-intersection point.
 Then, if the first-order derivative by wavenumber of the PBC spectrum at $E_0$ is nonzero, $E_0$ is not included in the continuum spectra of the OBC.

-The condition of the nonzero first-order derivative is equivalent to that of the nonzero winding number if we focus on zero spectrum in the PBC spectrum of a stochastic process.
+Intuitively, this Lemma asserts the shrinkage of the spectrum from the PBC to the OBC.
+If we focus on zero spectrum in the PBC spectrum of a stochastic process, the condition of the nonzero first-order derivative is equivalent to that of the nonzero winding number \cite{Supple}.
 Since a stochastic process always has a zero mode, this Lemma leads to the existence of the OBC spectral gap in a stochastic process with a nonzero winding number.

-To prove the Lemma, we utilize the representation of the continuum spectra of the OBC using scale transformations \cite{Okuma2020}.
+To prove the Lemma, we utilize the representation of the OBC continuum spectra using scale transformations \cite{Okuma2020}.
 The key idea is to examine the small deformation of the PBC spectrum with respect to the scale transformation via the Cauchy-Riemann equation.
-We describe the details of the proof in Supplementary Materials.
+The remaining zero winding number part of the Main Claim is proved by checking that $E=0$ satisfies the generalized-Brillouin-zone condition \cite{YokomizoMurakami}.
+We describe the details of the proof in Supplementary Material \cite{Supple}.

-\textit{Gap discrepancy problem.---} We next numerically show that the relaxation time diverges in one-dimensional stochastic processes under the OBC, and the system-size dependence of the relaxation time corresponds to the winding number.
-In view of the naive estimation \eqref{eqn:intuitive relaxation time}, these results lead to a discrepancy between the nonzero spectral gap and the divergent relaxation time when the winding number is nonzero.
-However, we can explain this discrepancy from the small overlap between eigenmodes and specific initial states \cite{Mori2020}.
-In addition, we confirm a characteristic behavior called the cutoff phenomenon in the transient regime with a nonzero winding number.
+\textit{Gap discrepancy problem.---} We next discuss that the relaxation time diverges in one-dimensional stochastic processes under the OBC.
+Indeed, we rigorously show the divergence of the relaxation time $\tau(N)$ \cite{Supple}, using a similar Lieb-Robinson-like speed limit discussed in Ref. \cite{PRXQuantum.3.020319}.
+Combining this with the Main Claim, we conclude that the discrepancy between the nonzero spectral gap and the divergent relaxation time necessarily occurs in general one-dimensional stochastic systems with a nonzero winding number.